Image icon for Everypaw's claim information page

 Frequently Asked Questions

-For other types of claims, including vet fee claims, there are some waiting periods.
+There are some waiting periods for other types of claims, including vet fee claims.

-If you've switched to Everypaw from another insurance provider, and can prove your previous policy ran up to your new policy, we will waive the 3-day and 14-day exclusions for you.
+If you’ve switched to Everypaw from another insurance provider, we can cover your pet immediately without these exclusion periods.
+You just need to prove your previous cover ran up to your new cover start date, so we know there wasn’t a gap in the cover.

-The 14-day restriction is also in place when it comes to claims relating to the policy benefits such as Finding your Pet and Your Hospitalisation and Boarding Fees etc. Please read our policy document for full details.
+The 14-day restriction is also in place when it comes to claims relating to the policy benefits, such as finding your pet and emergency boarding fees, etc. Please read our policy document for full details.

 Be aware pre-existing conditions are not covered.
-Incidents that happen in the first 3 days and illnesses in the first 14 days would be considered pre-existing conditions.
+Incidents in the first 3 days and illnesses in the first 14 days would be considered pre-existing conditions.

 You'll need to pay an excess when you claim vet fees, and the frequency and amount you'll need to pay will depend on your policy.